-Use the Workflow page at Cloud > Workflow to manage your code, files, databases, and to make backup copies of your website's databases.
+Use the Workflow page in the Acquia Cloud interface at Cloud > Workflow to manage your code, files, databases, and to make backup copies of your website's databases.

-Each new site in Acquia Cloud has three available environments:
+Each new website in Acquia Cloud has three available environments:

 |Environment||Short name||Code name|

-Acquia Cloud Enterprise sites may have additional environments, while Acquia Cloud Free sites do not have a Production environment.
+Acquia Cloud Enterprise websites may have additional environments, while Acquia Cloud Free websites do not have a Production environment.
 The code name is used in pathnames and in API calls, among other places.
 If you are in any doubt about the code names of your environments, you can get a list with the drush ac-environment-list command.

 On the Cloud > Workflow page, you can deploy code, database, or files from one environment to another with a simple drag and drop.

 Any of the environments can deploy any code branch or tag from your code repository.
 When an environment is set to a branch, it always deploys the most recent code (the HEAD) of that branch, and deploys new commits to the branch.
 When an environment is set to a tag, it deploys that exact tag until you use the Workflow page to deploy another branch or tag.
 Generally, you want the Development environment to deploy your primary development branch, which might be

 master in Git.
 The Staging and Production environments are best used for deploying named tags in your repository so that the code you test or run in production is always an exact known entity.
 It's especially important to run a tag, not a branch, on your Production environment.
 Otherwise, code changes can be made directly to your live production website without prior testing by committing to the branch.